velexi-research/VLXI-Cookiecutter-Research/README-Template-Usage.md

 * `Manifest.toml`: Julia package management file that Julia uses to maintain a record of the state of the Julia environment.
 This file should _not_ be edited.

+* `bin`: directory where scripts and programs should be placed.
+It also contains the `init-julia.jl` script that can be used to initialize a Julia-based project.

 * `data`: directory where project data should be placed. __Note__: data placed in this directory ___does not___ necessarily need to be committed to the git